shahsdharmil/Web-Programming/README.md

 (4) Demonstrate the concepts of local and global variables in CSS.
 (5) Use pseudo-class and pseudo-element concepts in CSS to design your web page.
 (6) Implement the problem statement by using media query : "Change style by increasing font size when the width gets larger than 600px.

+Practical - 5.1
+1. Write a javascript program to display "hello world" using internal javascript and external javascript